kstenerud/concise-encoding/cbe-specification.md

 Peudo-Objects
 -------------

-Pseudo-objects add additional metadata to a real object, or to the document, or affect the structure of the document in some way.
+Pseudo-objects add additional metadata to a real object, or to the document, or affect the interpreted structure of the document in some way.
 Pseudo-objects can be placed anywhere a real object can be placed, but do not themselves constitute objects.
 For example, `(begin-map) ("a key") (pseudo-object) (end-container)` is not valid, because the pseudo-object isn't a real object, and therefore doesn't count as an actual map value for key "a key".

-Some pseudo-objects must refer to a real object, while others (for example comments) stand on their own.

 #### Referring Pseudo-objects

 "Referring" pseudo-objects refer to the next object following at the current container level.
-This will either be a real object, or a non-invisible pseudo-object
+This will either be a real object, or a visible pseudo-object

 #### Invisible Pseudo-objects